 While these tumors aren't staged, there are other important factors that can help determine a child’s prognosis.
 These include:

 If your child has a brain or spinal cord tumor, talk to the treatment team to learn more about how these and other factors might affect your child’s outlook and treatment options.

-For example, many clinical trials for treating medulloblastoma use a system that places children into either standard-risk or high-risk groups.
+Medulloblastomas are one of the most common types of brain tumors in children.
+Many clinical trials for treating medulloblastoma use a system that places children into either standard-risk or high-risk groups, based on certain factors.
 Children are placed in the high-risk group if any of these apply:

 Doctors are still refining this system to make it as accurate as possible.

-Recent research has shown that medulloblastomas can be divided into 4 types, based on the major gene changes found in the cancer cells.
-Each type of medulloblastoma has a different outlook, so doctors may be able to use this to better tailor the treatment each child gets (see What’s new in research and treatment for brain tumors in children?).
+For example, based on gene changes, medulloblastomas can be divided into 4 types.
+Some of these tend to have a better outlook, so doctors may be able to use this to better tailor the treatment each child gets.
+(See What’s New in Research for Brain Tumors in Children?)

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.